chrisasag/2511Sample/ExamPaper.md

 Write your answer inside `q8.txt`.

+[Q8ans:This is not a valid inheritance, as it violates the Liskov Substitution Principal (LSP).
+The issue here is that the UNSWStudent class violates the postconditions of scheduleClass method that are imposed by the Student class.
+When a Student schedules a class that is not available, it schedules the nearest class outside of the requested times.
+In contrast, a UNSWStudent does not schedule any class when this occurs.
+The subclass UNSWStudent is increasing the number of possible outcomes that occur in the post conditions.
+This means UNSWStudent cannot be substituted for a Student (as required by LSP), and therefore this is not a valid inheritance.
+Another issue is that the subclass throws an additional exception that the parent class does not declare.
+This also increases the number of possible outcomes in the parent class and constitutes a weakening of the postconditions, thereby violating LSP.
+(Either one of the two above reasons would be enough) ]

 **Submit your answer using the following command:**

 ### `submit q8` <!-- omit in toc -->